19 months and up require a ticket to ride our trains, 18 months and under may sit on a parent's lap without purchasing a ticket.

 Coach: Vintage coach cars hold up to 70 people.
 Our coaches are historic 1940's and 50's built passenger cars with a single direction/type center aisle with two seats to each side.
 Seats are grouped in fours with two seats facing opposite of two seats.
 Some of our cars do have a small table in between the grouping.
 There are stairs to climb aboard the train.
 We do not have loading platforms; we load from the ground and people must be able to walk up about four to five stairs.

 Caboose: There is seating for 12 people total, this includes children who would not need a ticket.
 There are no exceptions to this.
 There is a conductor on each caboose and beverages and snacks are complimentary.

 Passengers can walk between cars except for the caboose.
 Caboose riders may not leave the caboose until the train is at a complete stop.

 We will have shuttles available during some of our excursions.
 Passengers will receive an email communication with all pertinent information the week prior to their trip.

 If an event or excursion says sold out online, we can NOT sell any more tickets.

 We DO NOT have a waiting list.

-Please check our Social Media where customers, who did not purchase Refund Protection Insurance, will often sell their tickets privately.
+Please check our Social Media where customers will often sell their tickets privately.
 We do not intervene in these transactions, be aware of scams.
 If you feel like you are experiencing a scam please call us right away by contacting our Media & Merchandising Manager, Ashley Lyon at (989) 720-3957.